BayMax0916/BayMax0916.github.io/_pages/about.md

 # 🔥 News

+- *2025.12*: &nbsp;🎉🎉 One paper on the DC offsets calibration technique for detecting small displacement motions with microwave interferometric radar is accepted by MWTL!
+Congrats to Yiyan!
+- *2025.12*: &nbsp;🎉🎉 I am greatly honored to selected for the Doctoral Program of the 2025 Young Science and Technology Talents Cultivation Project of the China Association for Science and Technology (Cultivated by the Chinese Institute of Electronics)!
 - *2025.10*: &nbsp;🎉🎉 One paper on the impact of frequency nonlinearity with displacement motion sensing based on FMCW radar is accepted by T-MTT!
 Congrats to Zhiwei!
 - *2025.09*: &nbsp;🎉🎉 I am greatly honored to receive the National Scholarship!
 - *2025.09*: &nbsp;🎉🎉 One paper (first author) on multitarget microwave cardiogram sensing using 4-D beamforming technique based on a K-Band short-range end-to-end 4T8R sparse MIMO FMCW radar system is accepted by T-MTT!